Skip to content

 Pros: - Significant performance improvements on diverse reasoning tasks - More efficient than trying all reasoning strategies - Creates reusable reasoning templates - Adapts to novel problem types

-Cons: - Additional overhead for structure discovery phase - Requires a diverse set of reasoning modules - May over-engineer simple problems - Structure quality depends on task analysis accuracy
+Cons: - Computational overhead: approximately 2-3x the cost of single-pass Chain-of-Thought due to multiple LLM calls - Requires a diverse set of reasoning modules (typically 20-30 for good coverage) - May over-engineer simple problems - Structure quality depends on task analysis accuracy

 References